ScoreboardMax/scoreboardmax-api-types/README.md

-# ScoreboardMax API Type Definitions
+# ScoreboardMax API Types & Constants

-This package provides TypeScript type definitions for developers integrating with the ScoreboardMax API.
-All types are automatically generated from the official ScoreboardMax API source code to ensure accuracy and consistency.
+This package provides TypeScript types and runtime constants for developers integrating with the ScoreboardMax API.
+All definitions are automatically generated from the official ScoreboardMax API source code to ensure accuracy and consistency.

 **API Documentation:** [https://scoreboardmax.com/api/docs](https://scoreboardmax.com/api/docs)